CommunityOfCoders/Skill-Up-2.0/ChamaktaSikka.md

   It was awesome working as a leader in this project.
 I learnt how Blockchains work from scratch giving me a clear understanding of the various moving pieces and concepts regarding Blockchain.
 I gained many useful skills related to management, leadership, team-work and also got to know a lot about my co-workers.
 It was fun working with them on this project.
 So, overall it was a huge success.
 3. Nikheel Indanoor - <br/>
    Working in a team teaches you a lot not just about the project but other aspects of team work as well.
 We tried to implement the cyptocurrency from very basics, so I got to learn about BlockChain and different other concepts of cryptocurrency in detail.
 Solving different difficulties and bugs along the way helped me to improve on my problem solving skills.
-4. Arnav Ganatra - It was a fun project as I learnt a lot about blockchains and encryption.I learnt about Rivest-Shamir-Adleman (RSA) encryption.
-It is a public-key cryptosystem tha tis widely used for secure data transmission.
+4. Arnav Ganatra - It was a fun project as I learnt a lot about blockchain and encryption.
+I learnt about Rivest-Shamir-Adleman (RSA) encryption and the math behind it.
+It is a public-key cryptosystem that is widely used for secure data transmission.
 A public-key system is where the encryption key is public and the decryption key is private.
-Came accross various protocols and applied them in real fashion.
+Came accross various protocols and applied them in our model of cryptocurrency.

 ## 🔮 Future scope